 The list of requirements will vary by location, so your company should check with the relevant authorities in your new country to learn more about your registration obligations.

 3. Contract insights

 One of the most common legal requirements for global hiring involves writing formal contracts.
 Many countries do not have at-will employment, so your business will likely need to familiarize itself with contract structures and requirements in the country in which you plan to expand.

 For instance, in Germany, the law requires you to develop a locally compliant employment contract for each employee.
 The contract should specify the following information:

 - Termination requirements

 Your new country may also require you to write the contract in the local language and specify salary and benefit information in the local currency.
-In Egypt, for example, the contract must be copied in triplicate and written in Arabic, and it should contain compensation amounts in Egyptian pounds.
+In Egypt, for example, companies must copy the contract in triplicate, write it in Arabic, and include compensation amounts in Egyptian pounds.
 These requirements protect your new employees and help them understand the critical details contained in their employment contracts.

 4. Familiarity with termination and severance requirements